Slow Cooker Baked Spaghetti {Million Dollar Spaghetti}

 - Serve and enjoy!

-- Soy Crumbles – Looking for a vegetarian version?
-Just add bagged soy crumbles instead of the beef.
+- For a vegetarian option, use bagged soy crumbles instead of beef.

 Nutrition info is auto-generated.
 This information is an estimate; if you are on a special diet, please use your own calculations.